 - Workplace strife

-Whatever your issues are, we can work together to work out what will help you to take ownership of, and feel more present, in your life.
+Whatever your issues are, we can work together to work out what will help you to feel more present and in control of your life.

 Training, qualifications & experience